Generally speaking, I start most reviews with company, material and development info…

-T3 was a computer tied unit that had a nice software package, tracking capability, programmable resistance, some on screen entertainment value like racing yourself, on screen digital pursuit and, course creation etc. It changed resistance based on either manual button pushing or automatically following programmed changes but it had a tiny flywheel and good but not great resistance changes smoothness and road feel.
-One of the biggest down sides was that it also required enough set up (bar unit wired, cadence wired, spin down each use and all connected to a laptop that had to be brought out to the living room…) that pre-workout hassle had me choose one of the other two units that were very simply not as useful for serious training (and again, metal on tire contact).
+T3 was a computer tied unit that had a nice software package, tracking capability, programmable resistance, some on screen entertainment value like racing yourself, on screen digital pursuit and course creation.
+It changed resistance based on either manual button pushing or automatically following programmed changes but it had a tiny flywheel and good but not great resistance changes, smoothness and road feel.
+One of the biggest down sides was that it also required enough set up (bar unit wired, cadence wired, spin down calibration each use and all connected to a laptop that had to be brought out to the living room…) that pre-workout hassle had me choose one of the other two units that were very simply not as useful for serious training (and again, metal on tire contact).

 The KICKR is better at each of the top features of all three…